 Coach Willis also attended Holyoke Community College where both of his squads competed for National Championships in 1999 and 2000.
 While a member of the Panthers, Coach Willis was honored as a NJCAA All-American in both years.

 In high school, Coach Willis was a four-year varsity starter who helped Ludlow reach three Western Mass Finals and win a pair of state championships.
 Coach Willis was named All-State and he was also the Western Mass Finals MVP in his senior season.

-Mike Savastra begins his third season on the sidelines as an assistant coach.
+Mike Savastra begins his fourth season on the sidelines as an assistant coach.
 Coach Savastra brings a wealth of experience from playing at the collegiate level where he was a standout midfielder at Southern New Hampshire University.